Finding a RoommatePage address: http://www.mnsu.edu/reslife/housing/new/roommate/finding_a_roommate.html

 At Minnesota State Mankato, there are three ways in which students can find a roommate:

-- You can request a specific person that you know is also coming to MSU and living in the residence communities.
+- You can request a specific person that you know.

 - You can look for a potential roommate using our roommate matching software.